 Taft’s Employment Law group has received national recognition for the services it provides across the country for clients ranging from Fortune 500 companies to mid-sized and small employers in the private and public sectors.
-Taft’s attorneys are recognized in publications such as Best Lawyers in America, Chambers USA: America’s Leading Business Lawyers, and Indiana, Illinois and Ohio Super Lawyers.
+Taft’s attorneys are recognized in publications such as Best Lawyers in America, Chambers USA: America’s Leading Business Lawyers, and Indiana, Illinois, Minnesota, and Ohio Super Lawyers.

 Our attorneys offer clients extensive experience and innovation in the wide range of legal services needed to manage the complex relationship between employers and employees, including employment litigation, day-to-day counseling, benefit plans, ERISA compliance and litigation, workplace safety and health issues, and immigration and citizenship.
 We envision and implement strategies that reflect our deep understanding of the business implications of our counsel and keep a clear focus on the client’s objectives, all while providing creative and cost-effective representation and advice.